-The Ultimate Guide to Time Cards
+The Ultimate Guide to Construction Time Cards

 Time cards, also known as timesheets, are essential on every construction jobsite.
-But just because they're used on a construction site, doesn't mean you're getting the maximum value from them.

 This guide covers how to improve the process of collecting time data from the field-as well as how you can get the most out of time card data to improve your business.

-1. Why are time cards important?
+Why are time cards important in construction?

-Time cards serve a very practical purpose—tracking employee hours so they are paid accurately.
-But the benefits go beyond the sole purpose of paying employees.
-Here are a few more reasons time cards should be a priority for any construction business.
+Time cards serve a very practical purpose in construction—tracking employee hours so they are paid accurately.
+But in terms of construction management, the benefits go beyond the sole purpose of paying employees.

 Employee retention